- Off road parking

 Two bedrooms: 1 x king-size double, 1 x single.
 Bathroom with bath with shower over, basin and WC.
 Spacious kitchen with dining area.
 Sitting room with feature window.

 Oil central heating.
-Electric cooker, microwave, fridge, shared use of washing machine & tumble dryer in external utility room, dishwasher, TV, DVD, radio/CD player, WiFi, small library of books/games.
+Electric cooker, microwave, fridge, shared use of washing machine & tumble dryer in external utility room, dishwasher, TV, DVD, CD/radio, WiFi, small library of books/games.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Ample off road parking.
 Bike storage.
 Enclosed garden with patio area, garden furniture and BBQ.
 Sorry, no pets and no smoking.
 Shops and pubs 1.5 miles.
 Note: This property is situated on a working beef/sheep farm.

 - Last minute